sandinmyjoints/williamjohnbert.com/source/_posts/2012-11-04-update-and-rescheduling.md

 Hurricane Sandy rescheduled
-  [**Zero to Node**](http://www.meetup.com/Nova-Node/events/84918342/), my talk about writing and deploying a node.js app in production, to Tuesday, November
+  [**Zero to Node**](http://www.meetup.com/Nova-Node/events/84918342/), my talk about writing and deploying a node.js app in production, to Wednesday, November
-  6. Hope to see you there!
+  7. Hope to see you there!

   In other news, I've redone this site using [Octopress](http://octopress.org/) with the [oct2-orange theme](https://github.com/roberto/oct2-orange).
 Sweet!